Can you be depressed and not know it? A look into the subtlety of depression

 Talk therapy works to treat depression by addressing patterns, relationships, or feelings that could be causing depression symptoms and working through them.
 Therapy can even help just by giving you a personal connection to someone.
 Having someone to talk to regularly can help you feel less isolated or lonely.

-Checking in with yourself is another important method of self-care.
+Checking in with yourself is an important method of self-care.
 Especially if you didn’t realize you were depressed, gauging how you feel is an integral part of measuring your progress and assessing how best to help yourself.

 If you think you might be depressed, or even if you’re unsure, talk to a medical professional about your symptoms and see what treatment options are available to you.
 It could change your life for the better.

-• Medical reviewer
+• Medical reviewers

 Zubair Haq headshot